Trade directory · Iowa City metro · Iowa

 6

-Renew license every 3 years with 24 hours continuing education and updated bond and insurance documentation.
+Renew license every 3 years with required continuing education hours and renewal fees to Iowa Electrical Examining Board.

 06/06